mocatfrio/computational-intelligence/assignment-1/README.md

 * Description :

-    **Forest Cover Type (FC) data** contains **tree observations** from four wilderness areas located in the Roosevelt National Forest of northern Colorado.
+    **Forest Cover Type (FC) data** contains **tree observations** from four wilderness areas located in the **Roosevelt National Forest of northern Colorado**.
 All observations are cartographic variables (no remote sensing) from 30 meter x 30 meter sections of forest.
 This dataset includes information on tree type, shadow coverage, distance to nearby landmarks (roads etcetera), soil type, and local topography.

     This dataset is part of the **UCI Machine Learning Repository** ([here](https://archive.ics.uci.edu/ml/datasets/covertype)), but covertype dataset that I use comes from **Kaggle** that can be found [here](https://www.kaggle.com/uciml/forest-cover-type-dataset/).
-The original database owners are Jock A. Blackard, Dr. Denis J. Dean, and Dr. Charles W. Anderson of the Remote Sensing and GIS Program at Colorado State University.
+The original database owners are **Jock A. Blackard, Dr. Denis J. Dean, and Dr. Charles W. Anderson** of the Remote Sensing and GIS Program at Colorado State University.

 * Details :